 Queen Street Bus Terminal (formerly known as Ban San Bus Terminal) is a bus terminal located at Queen Street, bordering Ban San Street, Arab Street and Rochor Canal Road.
-This bus terminal serves as a centralized terminating point for regular bus services between Singapore and Johor Bahru, Malaysia.
+This bus terminal serves as a centralised terminating point for regular bus services between Singapore and Johor Bahru, Malaysia.

 |Name||Queen Street Bus Terminal | 奎因街巴士终站|